homerjam/ace-assist/README.md

 # ACE Assist

 A NodeJS app distributed as a docker image.
-Its purpose is simply to store high res images for on-demand resizing, and to generate PDFs.
+Its purpose is simply to store high-res images for on-demand resizing, and to generate PDFs.

-Resized images aren't persisted so it's advised to use a CDN in front of the app and/or a high powered host.
+Resized images aren't persisted so it's advisable to use a CDN in front of the app and/or a high powered host.

 The app leans heavily on the mighty [sharp](https://github.com/lovell/sharp) library for image operations.
-The various endpoints are provided as outlined below.
+Various endpoints are provided, see below.

 &nbsp;
 ### /upload `[POST]`